Jermalk/shangri-lab/README.md

 > *The pursuit of the perfect local LLM pipeline.
 The journey is the point.*

-A personal lab for experimenting with local LLM pipelines, agentic workflows, and AI-assisted tooling - built by a .NET developer learning Python, running entirely on local hardware with **Intel Arc B60 24GB and OpenVINO**.
+A personal lab for experimenting with local LLM pipelines, agentic workflows, and AI-assisted tooling.
+Built by a .NET developer learning Python, running entirely on local hardware with **Intel Arc B60 24GB and OpenVINO**.

 No cloud APIs.
 No GPU rental.
 No magic frameworks yet.